Seravo/docs/_posts/2015-10-15-data-locations.md

 ln -s app htdocs/wp-content
 ```

-The server expects to find the web root in `/data/wordpress/htdocs` and under it `wp-contents` with the site's files and `wordpress` with the WordPress core files.
+The server expects to find the web root in `/data/wordpress/htdocs` with `wp-contents` under it containing the site-specific files and `wordpress` containing the WordPress core files.
 Alternatively, you can simply modify your `composer.json` to use the same paths as defined in the [Seravo WordPress project template composer.json](https://github.com/Seravo/wordpress/blob/master/composer.json).

 ## Directory layout with Capistrano or other deploy tools

-If you use some deploy tool that deploys multiple versions of the files on the server, and then activates one of them by repointing a symbolic link, you could use a directory layout like this:
+If you use a deploy tool that deploys multiple versions of the files on the server, and then activates one of them by repointing a symbolic link, you could use a directory layout like this:

 ```
 /data/wordpress